Bachmann1234/price_watcher/README.md

 I wrote this for one very specific product.
 It works for others (specifically ones that have a [Offer Listing](https://www.amazon.com/gp/offer-listing/B01FV4TAKK/ref=dp_olp_new_mbc?ie=UTF8&condition=new)) but I have not had a need yet so I have not seen how robust the scrape is

-How do you best monitor a long running cron task?